At least 4 dead, including gunman, after shooting at California biker bar

-At least four people were dead, including a gunman, and several others were wounded Wednesday night following a shooting at a self-described biker bar in south Orange County.
+At least four people were dead, including a gunman, and several others were wounded Wednesday night following a shooting at a self-described biker bar in south Orange County, California.

 The gunfire erupted around 7 p.m. at the Cook’s Corner bar, located at 19152 Santiago Canyon Road in a remote foothill area of Trabuco Canyon.
 Three law enforcement sources familiar with the investigation told NBC News' Andrew Blankstein that the gunman was a former law enforcement officer who targeted his wife.
 They did not immediately identify him or which agencies he previously worked for.

 In addition to the deceased, six people were rushed to hospitals, five of whom were shot, the Orange County Sheriff's Department said.
-A spokesperson for Mission Hospital told NBC4 that two of the victims taken there were in critical condition, while four were stable.
+A spokesperson for Providence Mission Hospital told NBC Los Angeles that two of the victims taken there were in critical condition, while four were stable.

 OCSD spokesman Sgt.
 Frank Gonzales said the shooting was reported at 7:04 p.m.
 Deputies arrived two minutes later and came upon the shooter two minutes after that, he said.
-The sheriff's department said that an officer-involved shooting happened during the incident, though it did not say whether an officer fired a gun or was fired upon.
-No deputies were hurt, the OCSD added.
+The sheriff's department said that an officer-involved shooting happened during the incident.
+A law enforcement source told NBC Los Angeles that deputies killed the gunman.

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.